Purpose and Policies of HFC

 During recreation time children will be divided age appropriately to participate in group games and activities.

 Parents are responsible for making sure their children behave properly before and after Chapel activities.
 We want to be respectful to those who work at the Chapel by not allowing our children to run or scream inside the building.
+We have our own supplies for our activities, so we also want to be careful not to use the Chapel’s consumable Sunday School supplies stored in the classrooms.
+We may use the Bible that are provided for our Bible classes.

 All parents will be required to lead at least one activity during Chapel day.
-Examples are; monitoring the kids on the playground, teaching a class, or leading art, recreation or music.
+Examples are; monitoring the kids on the playground, teaching a class, or leading recreation, drama or music.
 A sign- up will be done at the beginning of the year so that parents can submit an area of preference where they would like to contribute.
 Every effort will be made to plug people into an area that they prefer, but this is not guaranteed.
 If a parent is unable to attend Chapel Day, it is their responsibility to find someone to take their place.

 Spring Festival takes place in May and is a time when we invite our family and friends to join us in celebrating all that God has done in our homeschools throughout the year.
 It is expected that all families prioritize this evening by attending and participating.